We are named after St John the Evangelist. St John’s gospel is the gospel of love. Christian love is in our minds, on our lips and in our hearts.

 ‘Per Justitiam Pax’

 Our school motto is “Pax Christi” the peace of Christ.
 We strive to have peace in our hearts, be peace makers, both within the school and the wider community.
 Our understanding of the Peace of Christ and its implication for living will have an influence on the world at large and on our lives as individuals.

-Our vision is that St John the Evangelist High School will become known as a compassionate and just educational community based on Catholic traditions.
+Our vision is that St John the Evangelist High School will become known as a compassionate and just educational community based on Catholic teachings and traditions.

 This community will value peace, will promote the growth of the whole person and will be uniquely responsive to the needs of the Shoalhaven and surrounding regions.

 Our core values represent what we believe.
 They are what we stand for and what guide our actions: